 Difference between being anxious about driving and having hit-and-run OCD

 It’s difficult to tell the difference between being anxious about driving and having hit-and-run OCD.
 Here are some things you should know:

 People with Hit & Run OCD will have thoughts they have caused an accident or injury when there are no signs of an accident or injury.
 People who are anxious while driving are more focused on the present moment.
 Their anxiety is related to their driving, as opposed to the fear that they could have hurt someone without knowing it.

 People who experience panic attacks or have anxiety may feel more stress than usual while driving, but do not obsess that they could have caused an accident without realising it.

 Treatment for Hit and Run OCD

-CBT is an effective treatment for Hit and Run OCD, and Exposure Response Prevention therapy can teach you how to avoid actions that worsen the disorder while exposing you to situations that make it worse.
+CBT is an effective treatment for Hit and Run OCD.
+Exposure Response Prevention therapy can teach you how to avoid actions that worsen the disorder while exposing you to situations that worsen it.